Cronza/HeartbeatEngine/README.md

 ## Content-Driven Workflow
 The GVNEngine is designed to allow developers to focus more on developing games without worrying about knowing how to code.
 It makes use of a data language called YAML, which was designed for human readability to simplify the process of creating all sorts of content, such as:

-YAML is used to allow developers to design and implement the following types of content:
 - Scenes
 - Dialogue sequences
 - Renderables (Objects, interactables, buttons, etc)